 Frozen eggs are especially convenient for intended parents who are not yet registered at an IVF clinic in the US.
 Working with frozen eggs does not involve any legal contract or transportation fees and the risk of screening issues or other disruption which exists with a fresh cycle is eliminated.
 The time savings and scheduling flexibility are often the greatest advantages.

 In consideration of recent technological advances, The ASRM (American Society for Reproductive Medicine) has lifted its “experimental” label related to the freezing of eggs for procreative purposes.
-It is now possible to purchase frozen donor eggs in much the same way frozen donor sperm is purchased.
+Recipients now purchase frozen donor eggs in much the same way frozen donor sperm is purchased.
 One big advantage of frozen eggs is that they can be thawed, fertilized, and transferred whenever the intended parents are ready - no need to synchronize menstrual cycles or accommodate a donor’s schedule, as with fresh cycles.

-Another advantage is that frozen eggs can be less expensive than fresh.
+Another advantage is that one batch of frozen eggs is less expensive than a single fresh cycle (although there are typically fewer eggs in a frozen batch).
 In fact, the main reason that egg banks and IVF clinics freeze eggs “on speculation” is to keep the costs down: one retrieval, frozen into batches of around six, can serve two or more recipients, pooling resources and expenses.
 Selection remains limited, however, because the initial financial investment remains high even though donors are compensated in the lower range.
-Also, it is not easy to find candidates who make a large enough number of eggs to freeze into multiple batches who are also willing to be compensated more modestly.
+Also, the pool of candidates who make a large enough number of eggs to freeze into multiple batches and are also willing to be compensated more modestly is relatively small.